-Workspace caters to those interested in finding and exploiting the value of IP.
-Workspaces enables you to keep up to date with all the changes in any area of patents that you have decided to monitor.
+Workspaces cater to those interested in finding and exploiting the value of IP.
+Workspaces enable you to keep up to date with all the changes in any area of patents that you have decided to monitor.
 With the rapid pace of change in this current information and technology environment, keeping up-to-date on these changes is now a priority.

 Workspaces also allow you to: